 Weekly Indemnity benefits which begin prior to age 65 will continue until the employee has received at least 15 weeks of benefits, or until the employee is no longer disabled or retires, whichever comes first.
 Where the employee recovers an amount from a liable third party for loss of income as a result of the same accident or illness, they must reimburse the plan once they receive 100% of their loss.
 One hundred percent (100%) of their loss includes gross wages lost.

 The premium structure for coverage of an employee over the age of 64 will be as follows:

-First three months 75% of normal premium
+First three months

-Second three months 50% of normal premium
+Second three months

-Third three months 25% of normal premium
+Third three months

-Last three months No premium
+Last three months

+Third three months

 (d) Medical-Surgical Coverage